Ketopluto/fun-facts-generator/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is open-source and available under the MIT License.
+Feel free to use, modify, and distribute it as you like.

 ## 🙏 Acknowledgments